Aldhafara/LightPollutionService/README.md

 - `uptime` - server uptime in ms
 - `uptimePretty` - server uptime in easy to read form
 - `timestamp` - timestamp of request
+- `ratelimitRequests` - maximum number of queries allowed in a given time window
+- `ratelimitDurationSeconds` - Length of the time window (in seconds) for which the query limit is assumed

 ### Example `/darkness` Response